gSchool/ada-pre-course/06-day06/05-checkpoint/05-exercises.checkpoint.md

 ## NOT Automatically Graded

 The items below are **not** automatically graded, it's just too hard to automatically grade random data.
-However your Jumpstart Instructor will provide you feedback after submission.
+However your JumpStart Instructor will provide you feedback after submission.

 ### !end-callout